cm5168/YahooMusic_Python/ReadMe.txt

 For all the Python code, place data under "RawData" folder.
-Create "Data" folder to store modified data, "Result" to store result.
+Create "Data" folder to store modified data, "Results" to store result.

 1.g_Hierarchy.py